Preventing Body Contamination—Through air and nutrition

 Speculative Design, 2017

-Left to their own devices, local communities around the world start focussing on their own adaptive capacity.
+Left to their own devices, local communities around the world start focussing on their individual adaptive capacity.
 It is them who are at the front line of adaption.

-Whenever these step are bringing organisms up, they follow that trajectory until they reach a plateau from which they could only descend in any direction.
-In reality, there are not one but many strategies, endless hills and valleys.
-To reach to new heights, they sometimes have to cross a valley.
+Whenever these moves are bringing organisms up, they follow that trajectory until they reach a plateau from which they could only descend in any direction.
+In reality, there are not one but many strategies, endless hills, and valleys.
+To reach new heights, they sometimes have to cross a ravine.